ulasisik/balancing-selection/README.md

 Image size, number of simulations, sample size and sequence length can also be specified by modifying this script.

 #### Creating Deep Neural Network and Model Evaluation
-`ann.py` and  `cnn.py` scripts can be run to create regular neural network and convolutional neural network models, respectively.
+`ann.py` and  `cnn.py` scripts located in `run` folder can be run to create regular neural network and convolutional neural network models, respectively.
 The test will be performed should be specified in scripts:

 1. Neutral vs Selection(including IS, OD, and FD)
 2. Incomplete Sweep(IS) vs Balancing selection(OD and FD)